d33pmind/rwd-makeovers/04 Responsive Video/RWDMKVR-Chapter-04-Responsive Video.md

 Note: Don't add jQuery just to add flexible videos plugin.
 That's more bandwidth than necessary.

-## In Conclusion
+### In Conclusion

 While not as easy solution as images, the ability to add responsive video elements is fairly straightforward once we get pass the math.

-If you are working on a legacy site or even a new site from a blank slate,  wrapping your videos in an intrinsic ratio `div` without the JavaScript dependency like jQuery is the best option.
+If you are working on a legacy site or even a new site from a blank slate,  wrapping your videos in an intrinsic ratio `div` without the JavaScript dependency like jQuery is probably your best option.

-Maybe that could be automated at the CMS level WordPress short tags or something.